racarter1215/lab-02/README.md

 # lab-02

-### Pair Programmed with Haley Griffin and Olga Charnysh
+### Collaborated with Joeseph, Paul, Joe Pennock, Peyton, and Haley

 ##### Number and name of feature: Feature #1